MaMMoS-project/MagneticMaterialsOntology/README.md

 Using
 -----

-You may view the ontology by browsing through the [html documentation](https://mammos-project.github.io/MagneticMaterialsOntology/doc/magnetic_material_mammos.html).
+You may view the ontology by browsing through the [html documentation](https://mammos-project.github.io/MagneticMaterialsOntology/doc/magnetic-materials.html).

 Alternatively you can use [Protégé](https://protege.stanford.edu/):
 * Install Protégé
-* Download the file `magnetic_material_mammos.ttl`
+* Download the file `magnetic-materials.ttl`
   Click on the file
   Select the icon for `Downloading raw file`
-* Start Protégé and open the magnetic materials ontology File --> Open magnetic_material_mammos.ttl
+* Start Protégé and open the magnetic materials ontology File --> Open `magnetic-materials.ttl`
 * Run the Reasoner
   Reasoner --> select HermiT
   Reasoner --> Start reasoner